COVID-19 basics for the H2 Biology student [4/20 update]

 The virus belongs to the family of viruses which we refer to as Coronaviridae.

 This virus, like all other viruses contradict the cell theory, which is also why the viral name do not follow the standard binomial naming conventions.
+Humans for example have the scientific name Homo sapiens.

 Generally, viruses falling into this family have an envelope as well as a positive sense, ssRNA genome.
 Let me explain the structures and in addition, show you how they look like under the electron microscope.